nss-day-cohort-33/bangazon-public-api-kingdom-of-glyweth/README.md

 ```
 * Start virtual environment on Windows
 ```
-source ./bangazonenv/Source/activate
+source ./bangazonenv/Scripts/activate
 ```
-5. `cd ..` You should be in a directory containing `requirements.txt`
+5. Run `cd ..` You should be in a directory containing `requirements.txt`
 6. Install the app's dependencies:
 ```
 pip install -r requirements.txt